A Brief History of Canada

 10. In 1967, which author Pierre Berton referred to in a novel of the same name as The Last Good Year, Canada holds a grandiose, majestic, inspiring world fair.

-One posting from each year that Boreal was not mostly about religion.
+that Boreal was not mostly about religion.

 The Pamphlet is the story about how the Red Cross took almost five years to develop and distribute a simple pamphlet that correctly identified those who should not give blood because of the risk that they were carriers of the AIDS and Hepatitis C virus.